naterkane/rest-scheduler/README.md

       "NODE_ENV": "development"                                                  // set whatever environment you want }

-### Start DCPS-Scheduler
+### Start REST-Scheduler

 Now that we have our environment variables taken care of

     $ node server.js                                        // if you want stdout
     or
-    $ pm2 start server.js --name=dcps-scheduler --watch     // if you want the awesomeness of pm2
+    $ pm2 start server.js --name=rest-scheduler --watch     // if you want the awesomeness of pm2

 ### Start Agendash